arajodeveloper/react_intro/intro.md

 </script>
 ```

-<h4>Finally, we call the component within the main component.
-In our case, the App component: <h4>
+<p>Finally, we call the component within the main component.
+In our case, the App component: <p>

 ```html
 <script type="text/babel">